Alex Yontz

-Alexander Kenneth Yontz (born July 13, 1986) is an American professional stock car racing crew chief and former driver who works for Kaulig Racing as the crew chief of their No. 16 Chevrolet SS in the NASCAR Xfinity Series driven by Christian Eckes and previously driven by A. J. Allmendinger.
-He also previously crew chiefed Kaulig's No. 11 car in the Xfinity Series, driven by Justin Haley and Daniel Hemric, and their No. 10 car driven by multiple drivers.
+Alexander Kenneth Yontz (born July 13, 1986) is an American professional stock car racing crew chief and former driver who works for Kaulig Racing as the crew chief of their No. 10 Ram 1500 driven by Corey LaJoie.
+He also previously crew chiefed Kaulig's No. 16 car in the NASCAR Xfinity Series, driven by Christian Eckes, No. 11 car in the Xfinity Series, driven by Justin Haley and Daniel Hemric, and their No. 10 car driven by multiple drivers, as well as Kaulig's No. 25 truck from February to July 2026.